mfaani/Hugo-learnings/README.md

 Just place wrap them inside double curly braces e.g. `{{.Site.Tite}}`

+### If you cloned your Hugo project and project was using a submodule for the theme:
+- See [here](https://stackoverflow.com/questions/60269683/how-to-fix-the-error-found-no-layout-file-for-html-for-page-in-hugo-cms) to learn how to pull in the the submodule.

 ## Buying the domain
 - Netlify by default is HTTPS / SSL.
 - NameCheap charges you a lot for SSL.
 However you can do it yourself using https://letsencrypt.org or https://httpsiseasy.com
 - NameCheap was cheaper than Netlify for domain registration.